Leadership & Scholarship Opportunities

 Are you interested in being more involved with your Academy or receiving a scholarship to harness your leadership potential?
 Would you like to participate in a summer program to learn more about family medicine?
 If so, you are in the right spot!

 Today’s medical students are the future of the specialty.
-The Ohio Academy of Family Physicians highly values the contributions made by medical students and recognizes the importance of training future leaders of medicine.
+The Ohio Academy of Family Physicians (OAFP) highly values the contributions made by medical students and recognizes the importance of training future leaders of medicine.

-There are many ways to begin or continue your leadership journey in family medicine, specifically with the OAFP and the OAFP Foundation.
+There are many ways to begin or continue your leadership journey in family medicine, specifically with the OAFP and the OAFP Foundation (Foundation).
 If you’re interested in starting with committee work, there’s a spot for you.
 If you want to take your leadership skills to the next level and apply for a director position on the OAFP Board of Directors or trustee position on the Foundation Board of Trustees, there’s an opportunity for that too.
 The OAFP and the Foundation are here to help build you into the best leader you can be.

 For a list of committees, workgroups, taskforces, and resource teams you can participate on, visit the Get Involved page.